bartificer/programming-by-stealth/docs/tidbit6.md

 ## Refactor to Shrink the Bundles

-When you're using Webpack to distribute a re-usable library (as described in PBS TO DO) getting all your code into a single bundle file is literally the whole point of the exercise!
+When you're using Webpack to distribute a re-usable library (as described in [instalment 137](./pbs137)) getting all your code into a single bundle file is literally the whole point of the exercise!
 That's not true when you're bundling a web page or app, the point is to produce code that's easy for you to manage, and that doesn't depend on other people's servers to run.
 Bundling all code into monolithic bundles can be wasteful — if you only use 5 icons from your icon set, having them all stuffed into one massive `.js` file by marking them as inline assets will really slow you page/app down over slow network connections.
 In this case it would be better to allow Webpack bundle the resources as separate files that will only be fetch if and when they're needed.

 When it comes to breaking up your bundles, there is no definable best practice, it's one of those dark arts where each case it different and over time you get a feel for what works well and what doesn't in very specific scenarios.
 Webpack's documentation dedicates [a page to the various options for splitting bundles](https://webpack.js.org/guides/code-splitting/).